codemagic-ci-cd/codemagic-docs/content/flutter-notification/email-and-slack-notifications.md

 When you set up email or Slack publishing, Codemagic publishes the following artifacts:

-- `app`, `ipa`, `apk`, the archive with Flutter web build directory, Linux application bundle files, Windows MSIX packages
+- `app`, `ipa`, `apk`, the archive with Flutter web build directory, Linux application bundle files, Windows MSIX packages, and .exe files.

+** NOTE: We only send emails on successful builds when there are above mentioned artifact types **